tesselode/roomy/readme.md

 - `include` - a list of callbacks to hook into.
 If this is defined, *only* these callbacks will be overridden.
 - `exclude` - a list of callbacks *not* to hook into.
 If this is defined, all of the callbacks except for these ones will be overridden.

-As an example, the following code will cause the screen manager to hook into every callback except for `keypressed` and `mousepressed`.
+As an example, the following code will cause the scene manager to hook into every callback except for `keypressed` and `mousepressed`.

 ```lua
 manager:hook {